nbailly721/Chromatin-States-and-Transposable-Element-Expression-in-Canis-familiaris/README.md

 - **intersection_files/** folder
    - Contains the tissue-specific TE–chromatin state overlap tables used for the downstream statistical analyses.

-- **environment_telescope.yml** file

-  -Contains the Conda environment used for Telescope-based TE quantification.
+- **environment_telescope.yml** file: Contains the Conda environment used for Telescope-based TE quantification.

 **Datasets Used**